 |Main areas of Phoenicians|

-In their heyday; the Phoenicians sent out explorers to settle various area and even went beyond the Mediterranean sea in search of trade.
+In their heydey; the Phoenicians sent out explorers to settle the various area and even went beyond the Mediterranean sea in search of trade.
 They were known to go along the west coast of Africa, Spain and France.
 It is also believed that some settled in Ireland too.
 There is also a strong belief that the Phoenicians began to trade with Britain for tin, which was abundant in Cornwall.
 Some historians believe that the tin was traded for in the north west of France as a secondary seller, acting for south west Ancient Britain - a sort of middle man.
 However, if a seafaring race like the Phoenicians know that tin can be got across a channel of water, it is very likely that seafarers would go directly to the source once known.
-I, therefore, believe that the Phoenicians and probably Israelites travelling with them, might have came to Britain and traded for tin.
+I, therefore, believe that the Phoenicians and probably Israelites travelling with them might have come to Britain and traded for tin.

 There are, of course, no written records in existence of Phoenicians visiting Britain because when Carthage fell, to the Roman Empire many of the historical writing of Phoenician explorers was lost in the destruction of the great city, long after the time of the great Phoenician trade routes and explorations.

 Imagine what the Phoenicians might have thought of the Celtic Neolithic stones of Gaul, Ireland and Britain - especially Stonehenge, for I believe these Mediterranean traders would have seen such places.
 But then coming from lands of Pyramids and other great building feats of monumental achievement; perhaps the stones would not have been too amazing to such well travelled people.